CatLabInteractive/nfc-socketio/README.md

-Your browser will block websites loaded over https from accessing unencrypted websites, so in order for your webapp to be able to connect to this service you will need to load the webapp over unencrypted http access, or implement encryption by adding an apache/nginx reverse proxy and purchasing an ssl certificate on top of this service.
+Your browser will block websites loaded over https from accessing unencrypted websites, so in order for your webapp to be able to connect to this service you will need to load the webapp over unencrypted http access, or implement encryption by adding an apache/nginx reverse proxy and installing an ssl certificate on top of this service.

 LED & Beeper:
 -------------